Important Tips To Hire An HOA Attorney In Texas

-- Strategize…what is the attorney’s plan of action?
+- Strategize…what is your attorney’s plan of action?
 Ask how you can help with the process.

-- REMAIN PROACTIVE IN RESEARCHING FOR YOUR DISPUTE.
-Your groundwork may tilt the scales in your favor.
+- REMAIN PROACTIVE IN RESEARCHING FOR YOUR CASE.
+Your groundwork could tilt the scales in your favor.

-- The attorney should provide updates as necessary.
+- Your attorney should provide updates as necessary.

 - Respect the attorney’s time.
 Understand that you are entering into a BUSINESS RELATIONSHIP, not a friendship.
-Just as any potential lawsuit, HOA litigation can be emotionally draining… if you need an outlet and techniques to cope, please consider getting guidance from a therapist.
+Just as any potential lawsuit, HOA litigation can be emotionally draining… if you need an outlet & techniques to cope, please seek therapy & counsel from a professional.

 - Have note cards with questions that your attorney will ask the opposing side.
 During the hearing, slide or chat them to your attorney as needed.

-- After your court case is complete AND you have no further intent of pursuing additional legal action with your current attorney, ask for your complete file to save to your records.
+- After your court case has concluded AND/OR you have no further intent of pursuing additional legal action with your HOA attorney, request a non-representation letter or closure letter or disengagement letter, and your complete file to save to your records.

-- If you feel your attorney has handled your case inappropriately, go here and read the Texas Attorney Complaint Information brochure, then file a formal grievance.
+- If you feel your Texas HOA attorney has handled your case inappropriately, go here and read the Texas Attorney Complaint Information brochure, then file a formal grievance.

 One frequently asked question from homeowners is “Can you refer an HOA attorney?”
-At this time, we DO NOT refer any particular attorney.
-The best option we’ve found for HOA legal matters thus far is *LegalShield.
-We recommend their legal services for several reasons:
+At this time, we DO NOT refer any particular HOA litigation attorney.
+The best option we have found for HOA legal matters thus far is *LegalShield.
+We recommend their legal services for multiple reasons:

 - Affordability.
 For a small monthly subscription, you get upfront unlimited consultations, letters sent and calls made on your behalf to resolve disagreements, plus more.
 Having the ability to hire an attorney can be the difference between getting justice and getting screwed.

 - Feasibility.
-It’s not workable for Love Investors to have reliable & competent attorney contacts in the multitude of judicial districts across the vast state Texas.
+It’s not workable for Love Investors to create attorney relationships in the multitude of judicial districts across the vast state of Texas.

 - Efficiency.
-LegalShield has already built an EXTENSIVE network of attorneys throughout the state.
+LegalShield does not litigate but has already built a network of referral attorneys throughout the state.

 - Quick Access.
-Responsiveness plus the opportunity to have your first legal consult within 24-48 business hours after choosing a plan.
+Responsiveness plus the opportunity to schedule your first legal consult within 48 business hours after choosing a plan.

 - Convenience.
 LegalShield offers a BROAD range of legal services & is the ONE go-to source for all Texans…wherever you may be, homeowner or not, and for most legal matters.
 PLEASE also take time to consult with a LegalShield attorney to ensure your estate affairs are in order.